 - See Cook's note for stovetop instructions.

 - In a large Dutch oven or soup pot, cook bacon until crisp over medium-high heat, then remove with a slotted spoon to paper towel lined platter to drain, then crumble.
-Reserve 3 tablespoon drippings in pot.
-(Alternatively, you may skip the bacon and begin with 3 tablespoon olive oil.)
+Reserve 3 Tbsp drippings in pot.
+(Alternatively, you may skip the bacon and begin with 3 Tbsp olive oil.)

 - Add sausage, cook over medium high heat until no pink remains.
 Remove to a paper towel lined platter to drain fat.